 - Stongdey Monastery

-Let me also provide a brief summary of what these places are and how you can reach here.
+Let me also provide a brief summary of what these places are and how you can reach them here.

-The foundation of the monastery is attributed to Naropa, a elebrated Indian Buddhist yogi, mystic and monk.
+The foundation of the monastery is attributed to Naropa, a celebrated Indian Buddhist yogi, mystic, and monk.
 Even today, His footprint can be seen in the rock near the entrance to the lower cave.
 Impressions of Naropa’s ceremonial dagger and staff are also said to be in the rocks in his meditation cave.

-To get to the monastery, you will first drive back 17 kilometers to Tungri.
+To get to the monastery, you will first drive back on Kargil road 17 kilometers to Tungri.
 After the bridge, a road will bifurcate to your left, driving on which you will reach the village after about 20 kilometers.

 Considered to be the oldest religious site in the whole region of Ladakh and Zanskar, this monastery is located at a distance of 6 kilometers from Padum in the village of Sani.

 There is also a small lake in the village of Sani near the monastery.
 It is a great spot to sit down and relax for a while.
-With the mighty Himalayas in backdrop, the lake also offers great photography opportunities.
+With the mighty Himalayas in the backdrop, the lake also offers great photography opportunities.

-Located approximately 12 kilometers from Padum towards Reru, it is a 17th century monastery.
+Located approximately 12 kilometers from Padum towards Reru, it is a 17th-century monastery.
 The location of this monastery is quite scenic, on a huge rock right next to the river.

 Karsha Village & Monastery

 It also houses the relics of Dorje Rinchen.
 100 monks reside in this monastery.
-The popular festival held in the monastery precincts is called the Gustor festival, celebrated between the 26th and 29th day of the sixth month of the Tibetan calendar, when events such as the sacred masked cham dance take place.
-Rafting facilities in Zanskar River are available in the village at the base of the monastery.
+The popular festival held in the monastery precincts is called the Gustor festival, celebrated between the 26th and 29th day of the sixth month of the Tibetan calendar.
+Events such as the sacred masked cham dance take place during the festival.

 This is another ancient monastery located near the village of Pibiting, on the road towards Hanumil.
 The confluence of Zanskar and Lungnak rivers at Pibiting too is a beautiful sight.

-It is believed to be founded in 1052 AD and is the second largest monastery in Zanskar.
+It is believed to be founded in 1052 AD and is the second-largest monastery in Zanskar.
 The monastery also provides accommodation for tourists in case you would like to stay here for the night.
 It is located at a stunning spot proving a 180 degrees view of the entire valley around.

-Also known as the cave gompa, this monastery is an almost 4 to 5 hour walk from the village of Anmu.
-It is a 14th century monastery famous for 700-year-old mural fragments in the Alchi style.
+Also known as the cave gompa, this monastery is an almost 4 to 5 hours walk from the village of Anmu.
+It is a 14th-century monastery famous for 700-year-old mural fragments in the Alchi style.

 Even if the idea of visiting a monastery did not interest you, it is the drive to all these places that definitely will take your breath away.
 You will explore through the beautiful Zanskar valley and see all that there is to see.
-Even the location of some of these monasteries is at a quite stunning location.
+The locations of some of these monasteries are quite stunning location.

 Medical Assistance in Padum